 Here are some activities in which to play and practice targeted articulation sounds at various levels.
 Click the picture to learn more about the activity and download the pdf.

-Problems such as stuttering benefit from interventions to improve the fluency of speech.
+Students who stutter often benefit from interventions to improve the fluency of speech.
 Here are some visual strategies to support fluency.

 Voice disorders may include challenges with volume, pitch, or quality of the voice that may affect the listener's understanding.
 Some may cause pain or discomfort or cause long term strains of the voice when speaking.
 Here are some visuals to support instruction in voice.